 EMPLID refers to the unique identification number assigned to each NOVA student, faculty, and staff through VCCS.

-Refers to the number of different classes that each student enrolls in; therefore, some students are counted more than once because they take more than one course.
+Refers to the number of different classes in which each student enrolls; therefore, some students are counted more than once because they take more than one course.
 The “duplicated student count” is also referred to as enrollment.

 NOVA’s compendium of facts and figures regarding budget, enrollment, degrees, faculty and staff, facilities, and other metrics.